rsksmart/covalent-docs/README.md

 Please read the contribution guidelines [here](CONTRIBUTING.md).

+## Showcasing Youe Project

+Instructions on how to showcase your project can be found [here](./docs/content/project-showcase/submit-project.md).

 ## Running docs site locally
 Covalent uses the [Cloudflare documentation engine](https://developers.cloudflare.com/docs-engine/) for the docs site.